Terry Gipson: 2012 New York State Senate election

-Gipson is a Democrat who was elected to the New York Senate in 2012 by edging longtime Republican Senator Stephen Saland by 2,100 votes following Saland's controversial 2011 vote in favor of same-sex marriage.
+Gipson is a Democrat who was elected to the New York Senate in 2012 by edging longtime Republican senator Stephen Saland by 2,100 votes following Saland's controversial 2011 vote in favor of same-sex marriage.
 Gipson was not Saland's only opponent; Saland also faced a challenge from Neil Di Carlo, who received 17,000 votes on the Conservative line.
 Gipson is the first and only Democrat since Franklin Delano Roosevelt to have held this seat.

 State Senate tenure

-As a Senator, Gipson successfully advocated for the inclusion of Dutchess and Putnam counties in the 0% manufacturing tax plan passed in the 2014–2015 state budget.
-His Senate office helped secure millions of dollars in grants for new job-creating enterprises throughout the Hudson Valley, and secured construction grants for The Center for the Prevention of Child Abuse in Poughkeepsie and The Imagination Station in Kent.
+As a senator, Gipson advocated for the inclusion of Dutchess and Putnam counties in the 0% manufacturing tax plan passed in the 2014–2015 state budget.
+His Senate office secured construction and infrastructure grants for The Center for the Prevention of Child Abuse in Poughkeepsie, The Imagination Station in Kent, Town of Hyde Park’s business district, and the Village of Wappingers Falls.

-Gipson sponsored legislation that became law and designated Wappinger Creek as an inland waterway.
+Gipson sponsored legislation that designated Wappinger Creek as an inland waterway.
 This act provided the opportunity for the 13 surrounding municipalities to apply for state and federal funding for waterfront revitalization, storm water treatment, and wastewater management, among other projects.

-Gipson’s office organized a strategic campaign to help the State Senate understand the urgency of helping victims with Lyme disease.
-During his term, the state began the process of providing funding for research and passing laws to help the victims of Lyme and other tick-borne diseases.
+Senator Gipson was a staunch advocate for the prevention and treatment of Lyme disease.
+During his term, he sponsored and cosponsored legislation to compensate victims of Lyme disease and tick-borne pathogens for the costs of long-term medical care, increase funding for tick-borne illness research, and to protect doctors trying to relieve the suffering of people suffering with chronic Lyme disease.

-Gipson supported a $9 million increase to the Environmental Protection Fund and a $90 million investment in New York State Parks funding in the 2014-15 state budget.
+Gipson received the top score from Environmental Advocates for his record on environmental protection and conversation.
 He supported a ban on hydrofracking and on the use of fracking chemicals as road de-icer in New York.
+Senator Gipson also supported a $90 million investment in New York State Parks in the 2014-15 state budget, which included funding for parks and historic sites in his district.

 Gipson sponsored a bill to ban Pearson, the for-profit testing company, from New York State.